aregtech/areg-sdk/README.md

 <details open><summary title="Click to show/hide details">Click to show / hide <code>Build with cmake</code>.</summary><br/>

 To build the AREG and examples using [CMake](https://cmake.org/download/), ensure that you have cloned the sources properly as [described earlier](#clone-sources).
-Then, open the _Terminal_ in the `areg-sdk` directory and follow these steps:
+Open the _Terminal_ in the `areg-sdk` directory and follow these steps:

-1. Initialize the cache and build configuration in the `./build` folder with default options, which include using the *g++* compiler, performing a _release_ build, and enabling examples and unit tests:
+1. Initialize the cache and build configuration with default options (*g++* compiler, _release_ build, build examples and unit tests):
 ```bash
 cmake -B ./build
 ```

-2. Compile the sources using the following command (justify parallel jobs with `-j` option):
+2. Compile the sources, justify parallel jobs with `-j` option:
 ```bash
 cmake --build ./build -j 8
 ```